IQSS/dataverse/scripts/installer/README_python.txt

 ============

 The script should work with both Python v.
 2 and 3.
 It was tested with
 v.
 2.7.16 and v.
 3.7.16.
-Version 3 is strongly recommended, since the version 2 has been officially EOL-ed as of Jan.
+Version 3.7 or newer is strongly recommended, since the version 2 has been officially EOL-ed as of Jan.
 1 2020.
-But we intend to maintain backward compatibility, at least for now.
+If you have to use Python 2, we intend to maintain backward compatibility, for now, but please use version 2.7 or newer.

 The extra module psycopg2 (PostgreSQL client) is required.
 The